-&lt;sup>29 Shell's arguments essentially amount to a "force majeure" or "act of God" argument with respect to climate-related impacts, but no such exemption from the CWA sections applicable to NPDES permit holders exists.
-See 40 C.F.R. § 122.41(m) & (n) (describing the two exceptions to the requirement to comply with NPDES permits, bypass and upset: "[b]ypass is prohibited . . . unless . . .
-(A) [b] ypass was unavoidable to prevent loss of life, personal injury, or severe property damage; (B) [t]here were no feasible alternatives . . . ; and (C) [t]he permittee submitted [required] notices;" "[u]pset means an exceptional incident in which there is unintentional and temporary noncompliance with technology based permit effluent limitations because of factors beyond the reasonable control of the permittee . . . [a]n upset constitutes an affirmative defense to an action brought for noncompliance with . . . effluent limitations" if certain requirements are met).
-Neither the "upset" nor "bypass" exceptions are met here, and it is telling that Shell has not attempted to argue that they are.
-Further, even where courts have considered acts of God in other Clean Water Act contexts, they have found that the defense does not apply.
+&lt;sup>34 Shell's arguments essentially amount to a "force majeure" or "act of God" argument with respect to climate-related impacts, but no such exemption from the CWA sections applicable to NPDES permitholders exists.
+See 40 C.F.R. § 122.41(m) & (n).
+Section 122.41(m) prohibits "bypass," "the intentional diversion of waste streams from any portion of a treatment facility," except when A) "unavoidable to prevent loss of life, personal injury, or severe property damage," B) there "were no feasible alternatives," and C) the "permittee submitted [required] notices."
+Section 122.41(n) discusses "upset," "an exceptional incident in which there is unintentional and temporary noncompliance with technology based permit effluent limitations because of factors beyond the reasonable control of the permittee."
+Notably, "upset does include noncompliance to the extent caused bv operational error, designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation." § 122.41(n)(1).
+Neither the "upset" nor "bypass" exceptions are met here, and Shell has not attempted to argue that they are.
+Further, even where courts have considered acts of God in other CWA contexts, they have found that the defense does not apply.
 See, e.g., Liberian Poplar Transps., Inc. v.
-U.S., 26 Cl.
+United States, 26 Cl.
 Ct.
 223, 226 (1992) (rejecting plaintiff's act of God argument where it could have anticipated and taken precautions against a storm even though it did not in fact do so, explaining that "the statute and the legislative history do not subscribe to a subjective test for anticipation"); Sabine Towing & Transp.
 Co. v.
 U.S., 666 F.2d 561, 565 (Ct.
 Cl.
-1981) (no act of God "where the dangers are expected and where the losses are normally worked into the cost of doing business").
+1981) (finding no act of God defense is applicable "where the dangers are expected and where the losses are normally worked into the cost of doing business").

-precipitation and/or flooding, which is exacerbated by storms and storm surges, sea level rise, and increasing sea surface temperatures.
+has not designed or adapted the Terminal or its wastewater treatment system to address precipitation and/or flooding, which is exacerbated by storms and storm surges, sea level rise, and increasing sea surface temperatures.
 Doc.
-11 at ¶¶ 113-115.
-The Amended Complaint contains numerous allegations of Shell's inadequate infrastructure design, id. ¶ 19, as well as statements setting forth the well-known risks associated with inadequate infrastructure, id. ¶¶ 160, 170, 189-191, 214-217, and statements from engineers, including those at Shell, confirming that good engineering practices account for these risks when designing and/or updating facilities.
-Id. ¶¶ 253-261.
+45 at ¶¶ 122-24.
+The TAC contains numerous allegations of Shell's inadequate infrastructure design, as well as statements setting forth the well-known risks associated with inadequate infrastructure.
+Id. ¶¶ 20, 169, 179, 198-200, 223-26.
+Statements from engineers, including those at Shell, confirm that good engineering practices would account for these risks when designing and/or updating facilities.
+Id. ¶¶ 262-70.